woossi0/suite/docs/usermanual/source/install/windows/tomcat/index.rst

    geowebcache
    docs

-.. note:: For more information on Boundless Suite operation on windows see :ref:`sysadmin.windows`.
+.. note:: For more information on Boundless Server operation on windows see :ref:`sysadmin.windows`.